hase62/Neoantimon/README.md

 ##          AADACL2 HSCHR3_1_CTG2_1:151462241-151489665 0.00000000
 ```

-**CNV file (not required)**
+**-CNV file (not required)**

-*A copynumber file is not required, but you can attach "Copy Number" information by indicating "cnv_file" and "purity".
+**A copynumber file is not required, but you can attach "Copy Number" information by indicating "cnv_file" and "purity".
-Purity is set 1 as default value. *
+Purity is set 1 as default value. **

 ```r
 data(“sample_copynum”)